ianp5uk/AI_Fun/README.md

 # The can problem
 This was a maths problem set at a school.
 Not hard but it took me 10 mins to see the solution.
 I wanted to see how an LLM would do.
+They were given the image and my prompt not the question posed to the kids.

  ![The cans](cans.png)